BobtheSkull7/The-Indie-Quill-Collective/replit.md

 ## Database Schema
 - **users** - User accounts with role (applicant/admin/board_member)
-- **applications** - Author applications with book/manuscript details
+- **applications** - Author applications with story expression details:
+  - `hasStoryToTell` (boolean) - Whether applicant has a story to share
+  - `personalStruggles` (text) - Their personal background and struggles
+  - `expressionTypes` (text) - Comma-separated types: novel, short_story, poems, graphic_novel, other
+  - `expressionOther` (text) - Details if "other" is selected
 - **contracts** - Publishing agreements with signature tracking
 - **publishingUpdates** - Publishing status from The Indie Quill LLC
 - **calendarEvents** - Shared calendar events for board meetings